containers/podman/docs/source/markdown/podman-run.1.md

 Podman allows for the configuration of storage by changing the values in the _/etc/container/storage.conf_ or by using global options.
-This shows how to set up and use fuse-overlayfs for a one time run of busybox using global options.
+This shows how to set up and use fuse-overlayfs for a one-time run of busybox using global options.

 ```